mbeck5/GU_Energy_Dashboard/README.md

 # GU Energy Dashboard

-This is the senior design repository for the CPSC 002 GU Energy Dashboard
+This is the senior design repository for the CPSC 002 GU Energy Dashboard.

 ## Installing